 Second, we address the potential endogeneity in the relationship between sales and bribery in SI Table 9 using a two-stage least squares regression (2SLS), where we instrument for bribery using an index of management quality.
-Nicholas Bloom has spearheaded a large literature documenting strong strong associations between management quality and firm productivity, profitability and survival rates (Bloom and van Reenen 2007, Bloom et. al, 2019, Bruhn et. al. 2010, Bloom et. al. 2013,
+Nicholas Bloom has spearheaded a large literature documenting strong associations between management quality and firm productivity, profitability and survival rates (Bloom and Van Reenen, 2007; Bruhn et al., 2010; Bloom et al., 2013, 2018, 2019).
+The 2018 PCI-FDI survey included a series of questions that allow us to replicate the Bloom et al. (2019) measures on a four-point scale, capturing the average score on three indicators of management quality: performance monitoring (information collection and analysis); target-setting (the use of short- and long-run targets) and incentives (reward high-performing employees; and retraining or removing under-performers).